pholoshos/sniply/README.md

-# SvelteFlow
+# sniply

-SvelteFlow is a powerful and intuitive no-code platform built on the Svelte framework, designed to empower users to create web applications without writing a single line of code.
-Whether you're a designer, entrepreneur, or hobbyist, SvelteFlow provides a seamless and efficient way to bring your ideas to life.
+sniply is a powerful and intuitive no-code platform built on the Svelte framework, designed to empower users to create web applications without writing a single line of code.
+Whether you're a designer, entrepreneur, or hobbyist, sniply provides a seamless and efficient way to bring your ideas to life.

 ## Features